 Furthermore, the applicant must ensure sufficient accommodation for their family members (§ 29 Paragraph 1 Nr.
 2 AufenthG).
 If the family reunion is with a German citizen, the previously mentioned requirements do not apply.

 The requirements for family reunification between parents and children are more straightforward in the case of German citizens.
 Contact our German citizenship lawyers for advice on gaining German citizenship through naturalization, marriage, or other means.

-The parents must also fulfil certain requirements for family reunification.
-Of particular importance here are the general requirements of § 5 AufenthG, according to which the parents must guarantee their livelihood security.
-Included amongst this is holding sufficient health insurance to cover themselves without the need of recourse to public funds (§ 2(3) AufenthG).
+The parents must also fulfil specific requirements for family reunification.
+Of particular importance here are the general conditions of § 5 AufenthG, according to which the parents must guarantee their livelihood security.
+Included is having sufficient health insurance to cover themselves without recourse to public funds (§ 2(3) AufenthG).

-Alternatively, should the parents of the applicant be able to get an EU Blue Card for work purposes, then they can begin the journey of reuniting in Germany.
+Alternatively, should the applicant’s parents get an EU Blue Card for work purposes, they can begin the journey of reuniting in Germany.
 Our legal team advises on all issues concerning German immigration law and will provide comprehensive support in all visa application processes.

 Family members of an EU citizen who are not EU nationals themselves need a Family Reunification Visa (Visum zur Familienzusammenführung) to enter Germany.
 This can be applied for in consulates and embassies of the applicant’s home country.
 If the visa has been granted, the next step is for the EU citizen to apply for a residence card for the family member at the Immigration Department of his place of residence within three months.

 For the visa, as well as the residence permit, the third-country national requires;

 - A valid passport,